-Organising meet ups and events

-Action: Plan diverse, accessible events like workshops, social meetups, and speaker sessions.
+Organising meet ups and events Action: Plan diverse, accessible events like workshops, social meetups, and speaker sessions.
 Consideration: Reflect the diversity of the community in events, keeping costs low or free.
 Organise initial meetups in well known spaces such as your Student Union, to foster a safe atmosphere.

-Creating a welcoming environment

-Action: Foster a safe and respectful atmosphere.
+Creating a welcoming environment Action: Foster a safe and respectful atmosphere.
 Begin with familiar spaces like the Student Union or well-known student cafe/bar.
 Starting somewhere people feel comfortable and at ease can really help build this vibe.
 Strategy: Use informal meetups, Q&A sessions, and clear community guidelines.

-All of Us: the community for all estranged and care experienced students across the UK

-Building partnerships

-Action: Consider collaborating with your student union/guild/council, local businesses, non-profits, and university departments for support and resources.
+Building partnerships Action: Consider collaborating with your student union/guild/council, local businesses, non-profits, and university departments for support and resources.
 Benefit: This enhances what your community can offer its members, for instance a good relationship with your university might lead to free resource access such as funding to help run an event.

-Sustaining and growing your local community

-Action: Implement long-term engagement strategies like mentorship programs.
+Sustaining and growing your local community Action: Implement long-term engagement strategies like mentorship programs.
 Goal: Adapt and evolve according to your members' needs.
 It doesn't need to be perfect first-time and we're all human!
 Your community will ebb and flow over time and that's okay.

-Monitoring and Evaluating how it's going

-Action: Regularly assess the impact you're making through surveys, attendance tracking, and member feedback.
+Monitoring and Evaluating how it's going Action: Regularly assess the impact you're making through surveys, attendance tracking, and member feedback.
 (You can just ask them what they want!)
 Method: Balance survey use with in-person workshops to avoid fatigue.
 Benefit: with evidence you can show your college or university and show why they should be supporting you local community.

-Potential challenges

-(and some potential solutions)
+Potential challenges (and some potential solutions)

-Challenge: Funding

-- Grant Applications: Seek grants from your uni/college, Student Union/Guild, and even local businesses. - Fundraising Events: Organise events like bake sales, charity runs, or auctions. - Partnerships: Collaborate with local businesses for sponsorships or in-kind donations. - For meetups, reach out to the Unite Foundation.
+CHALLENGE Funding POTENTIAL SOLUTIONS Grant Applications: Seek grants from your uni/college, Student Union/Guild, and even local businesses.
+Fundraising Events: Organise events like bake sales, charity runs, or auctions.
+Partnerships: Collaborate with local businesses for sponsorships or in-kind donations.
+For meetups, reach out to the Unite Foundation.

+CHALLENGE

-Challenge: Member Engagement
+Member Engagement

+POTENTIAL SOLUTIONS

-- Offer relevant/diverse activities, maintain open communication. - Adaptability: Continuously engage with members to understand and adapt to changing needs.
+Offer relevant/diverse activities, maintain open communication.

+Adaptability: Continuously engage with members to understand and adapt to changing needs.